 The final step in creating a PERT chart is to manage task progress to project completion.
-This can be done by closing dependencies and mitigating issues along the way until all tasks are completed.
+This can be done by closing dependencies and mitigating issues along the way until all tasks and project milestones are completed.

-Remember that a PERT diagram should be updated throughout the project as changes occur.
+Remember that a PERT diagram should be updated in real time as changes occur.
 This could be paired with a change control process, which helps map and communicate project changes.

 Once all tasks within the project have been completed, you can archive materials in a shared space to be referred to later on if needed.Read: Why a clear communication plan is more important than you think